Was 2017 a tough one? Did you find yourself uncontrollably riding the ups and downs without any respite?

 If you're hoping this year will be a steadier ship, then you're going to have to build strength and resilience to better handle anything life throws your way.

 You need to be able to bounce back when misfortune strikes.
-Change your mindset so you're ready to tackle difficulties and adapt, if necessary.
-How you build resilience is by addressing certain character strengths that will make all the difference.
-Here, we take a look at the traits that resilient people have, so you can be inspired and develop your own solid armour.
+Change your mindset, so you're ready to tackle difficulties and adapt, if necessary.
+How you build resilience is by addressing specific character strengths that will make all the difference.
+Here, we take a look at the traits that resilient people have so that you can be inspired and develop your solid armour.

 1. They remember to have courage

 "Success is not final, failure is not fatal: it is the courage to continue that counts," said Winston Churchill.
 It's this sentiment that you should take with you at all times.
 It doesn't matter if you succeed or fail – it's how you handle life's challenges.
 Know that if you simply have courage, you will live to fight another day.
 "The greatest glory in living lies not in never falling, but in rising every time we fall," said Nelson Mandela.

 You've been through some crappy times.
 We all have.
 Consider those periods of your life when you struggled.
 How did you crawl out the other side?
 How did you make things right again?
 Always remember the lessons you have learned from past woes, so you're able to handle situations better next time.
 Ralph Waldo Emerson said: "What lies behind you and what lies in front of you, pales in comparison to what lies inside of you."
 You might not realise it, but you are stronger than you think.

 When life challenges us, the worst thing we can do is be passive and stick our heads in the sand.
 Take steps to fight back and solve the problem.
 Bruce Lee famously remarked: "Be like water making its way through cracks."
 It means you have to adapt and be flexible to change.